aplteam/MarkAPL/MarkAPL_CheatSheet.md

 <https://github.com/aplteam/apltree>
 ~~~

-Note that such a link **must** specify a protocol like "http://", "https://", "ftp://" etc. Do not use autolinks for "mailto:" links.
+Note that such a link must specify a protocol like "http://", "https://", "ftp://" etc. The exception is when there is a `@` part of the link: in that case it is converted to a "mailto:" link in any case.

 #### Internal links

-Since **_MarkAPL_** assigns anchors to all headers you can establish a link with
+Since **_MarkAPL_** assigns automatically anchors to all headers you can establish a link with

 ~~~
 [{Link text}]({Caption})